alienmelon/computerangels.js/README.md

 # computerangels.js
-Make sure your website is secured from malicious attacks, and hackers, by including computerangels.js
+Make sure your website is secure from malicious attacks, and hackers, by including computerangels.js

 Computer Angels add an extra level of security to your website!